 Do you ever wonder why certain ingredients are regularly called for in marinades?
 Or are you forever on the hunt for a clever way to improve the texture of that cheap cut of meat?
 Here are several different ingredients to try (some may surprise you) along with a few tips.

-Salt: We’ve often been warned not to season with salt before cooking or the result will be a tough and dry result…but Steamy Kitchen says that’s just not so!
+Salt: We’ve often been warned not to season with this before cooking or the result will be a tough and dry result…but Steamy Kitchen says that’s just not so!
 “The Steak Secret: massively salt your steaks 1 hour before cooking for every inch of thickness”.

 Tea: Contains tannins which are a natural tenderizer.
 Make a cup or two of strong black tea, allow it to cool and then use to marinate.